layilin/SP23-33852/_texts/full-text.md

 - And by due discipline adopt the sun.
 [495]
 - The muse might tell what culture will entice
 - The ripened melon, to perfume each month;
-- And with the anana[^f151n4] load the fragrant board.
+- And with the anana load the fragrant board.
 - The muse might tell, what trees will best exclude
-- ("Insuperable height of airiest shade")[^f151n5] [500]
+- ("Insuperable height of airiest shade")[^f151n4] [500]
-- With their vast umbrage[^f151n6] the noon's fervent ray.
+- With their vast umbrage[^f151n5] the noon's fervent ray.
-- Thee, verdant mammey,[^f151n7] first, her song should praise:
+- Thee, verdant mammey,[^f151n6] first, her song should praise:

 > VER.
 502. *mammey*\] This is a lofty, shady, and beautiful tree.
 Its fruit is as large as the largest melon, and of an exquisite smell, greatly superior to it in point of taste.
-Within the fruit are contained one or two large stones, which when distilled, give to spirits a ratafia flavour,[^f151n8] and therefore the French call them *Les apricots de St. Domingue*:[^f151n9] accordingly, the *l'eau des noiaux*, one of the best West-Indian cordials, is made from them.[^f151n10] The fruit, eaten raw, is of an aperient[^f151n11] quality; and made into sweet-meats,
+Within the fruit are contained one or two large stones, which when distilled, give to spirits a ratafia flavour,[^f151n7] and therefore the French call them *Les apricots de St. Domingue*:[^f151n8] accordingly, the *l'eau des noiaux*, one of the best West-Indian cordials, is made from them.[^f151n9] The fruit, eaten raw, is of an aperient[^f151n10] quality; and made into sweet-meats,

 [^f151n1]: Early colonial reports from the Caribbean describe flourishing Amerindian gardens.
 Amerindians generally practiced conuco or mound cultivation, in which various plants were intercropped or cultivated together in ecologically sustainable fashion.